santibpz/TC2037/README.md

 # TC2037
-Computational Methods Project for a Deterministic Finite Automata for a mathematical expression.
+Computational Methods Project for a Deterministic Finite Automata to evaluate a mathematical expression.